AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 ![Create KeyStore in AEM](assets/set-up-public-private-keys-for-use-with-aem-and-adobe-io/aem--create-keystore.png) *AEM > [!UICONTROL Tools] > [!UICONTROL Security] > [!UICONTROL Users] > Edit user*

-If prompted to create a keystore, do so.
-This keystore will exist only in AEM and is NOT the keystore created via openssl.
+When prompted to create a keystore, do so.
+This keystore exists only in AEM and is NOT the keystore created via openssl.
 The password can be anything and does not have to be the same as the password used in the [!DNL openssl] command.

 ### Install the private key via the keystore {#install-the-private-key-via-the-keystore}